Student Non-Discrimination Act

 What is the Student Non-Discrimination Act?

 The Student Non-Discrimination Act (SNDA) prohibits public schools from discriminating against any student on the basis of actual or perceived sexual orientation or gender identity.
 In addition, the SNDA prohibits discrimination against any student because of the actual or perceived sexual orientation or gender identity of a person with whom a student associates or has associated.
-Further, retaliation is prohibited.
+Further, retaliation for lodging a complaint of discrimination is prohibited.

 The bill allows an aggrieved individual to assert a violation of these prohibitions in a judicial proceeding.
 In addition, the SNDA allows federal authorities to address discrimination made unlawful by the bill.
 The SNDA is modeled after Title IX of the Education Amendments of 1972 (20 U.S.C. §§ 1681-1688), which prohibits discrimination on the basis of sex and provides legal recourse to redress such discrimination.